Bertram Wyatt-Brown: Career

 Wyatt-Brown was the Richard J. Milbauer Professor Emeritus at the University of Florida, where he taught from 1983 to 2004, and Visiting Scholar, Johns Hopkins University.
 He previously taught at Colorado State University, University of Colorado, and Case Western Reserve University (1966-1983), with special appointments to University of Wisconsin, University of Richmond, and the College of William and Mary.

 During his career, Wyatt-Brown wrote ten books, and more than 90 articles, forewords, and essays, and nearly 150 book reviews and essay reviews.
 He served on the Editorial Advisory Board for Ohio History, the scholarly journal of the Ohio Historical Society, 1978-1986; and was series editor of the Louisiana State Press' Southern Biography Series.
-He is a past president of the Society for Historians of the Early American Republic (1994), the St. George Tucker Society (1998–99), and the Southern Historical Association (2000–01).
+He was a past president of the Society for Historians of the Early American Republic (1994), the St. George Tucker Society (1998–99), and the Southern Historical Association (2000–01).

 At the time of his death, he was writing Honor and America's Wars: From the Revolution to Iraq.
 In 1983 Wyatt-Brown was a history finalist for the American Book Award and the Pulitzer Prize for his best-known work, Southern Honor: Ethics and Behavior in the Old South (1982), described as a study of the "meaning and expression of the ancient code of honor as whites -- both slaveholders and non-slaveholders -- applied it to their lives."

 Personal life and death

 In 1962 he married Anne Jewett Marbury, whom he met at Johns Hopkins.
-They have two daughters, Laura and Natalie.
+They had two daughters, Laura and Natalie.

 Wyatt-Brown died on November 5, 2012.